Heart Disease Prevention

 -

 After age 20, have your cholesterol checked every 4–6 years.
-If you have risk factors for heart disease, you may need to have it checked more frequently.
+If you have risk factors for heart disease, you may need to have it checked more often.
 Treatment may be needed if your cholesterol is high.

 -